bismut/Chat/README.md

-Chat
+Chat.
+Server part.
 ====

 Chat for lab in university.
-Sockets is used here.
+Sockets are used here.

 Repository contains C++ program.